-Within the reporting period, land preparation in the approved Gunlake Extension Project pit and overburden emplacement areas continued.
-The majority of the vegetation cleared for this purpose during the reporting period was pasture, which was stripped and retained in the topsoil and stockpiled adjacent to the western overburden emplacement area for future use in rehabilitation.
-Approximately 2 ha of mature vegetation was cleared between the two pit areas in the extension area to enable streamlined convergence of these development areas into one quarry void as detailed in the EIS for the project.
-Following vegetation removal and soil stripping activities, overburden was removed progressively from the quarry pit area prior to blasting and subsequent resource extraction.
+Within the reporting period, land preparation in the approved Gunlake Extension Project pit area continued in the south-western corner of the quarry.
+The only vegetation cleared for this purpose during the reporting period was approximately 3.3 ha of pasture, which was stripped and retained in the topsoil and stockpiled adjacent to the western overburden emplacement area for future use in rehabilitation.
+Following vegetation removal and soil stripping activities, overburden was removed progressively to prepare the area for blasting and subsequent resource extraction.
 Overburden emplacement continued in the Western Overburden Emplacement (WOE) area.